-- c.
-Proposed measures to preserve or enhance wildlife, if any. - d.
-List any invasive animal species known to be on or near the site. - 6.
-Energy and Natural Resources This is a non-project application.
-Energy and natural resource details will be addressed as part of a project under both SEPA and CUP review. - What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
-Describe whether it will be used for heating, manufacturing, etc. - 2.
-Would your project affect the potential use of solar energy by adjacent properties?
-If so, generally describe. - What kinds of energy conservation features are included in the plans of this proposal?
-List other proposed measures to reduce or control energy impacts, if any. - 7.
-Environmental Health This is a non-project application.
-Health hazard details will be addressed as part of a project under both SEPA and CUP review. - a.
+c.
+Proposed measures to preserve or enhance wildlife, if any.

+d.
+List any invasive animal species known to be on or near the site.

+6. Energy and Natural Resources

+What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
+Describe whether it will be used for heating, manufacturing, etc.

+2. Would your project affect the potential use of solar energy by adjacent properties?
+If so, generally describe.

+3. What kinds of energy conservation features are included in the plans of this proposal?
+List other proposed measures to reduce or control energy impacts, if any.

+7. Environmental Health

+a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur because of this proposal?
-If so, describe. - 1.
-Describe any known or possible contamination at the site from present or past uses. - Describe existing hazardous chemicals/conditions that might affect project development and design.
+If so, describe.

+Evaluation for Agency Use Only 1.
+Describe any known or possible contamination at the site from present or past uses.

+Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

-Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.

-- 4. Describe special emergency services that might be required. - 5.
+- 3. Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. - Does not apply.
+The proposal is a nonproject action. - 4.
+Describe special emergency services that might be required.

+Does not apply.
+The proposal is a nonproject action. - 5.
 Proposed measures to reduce or control environmental health hazards, if any.

 b.
-Noise This is a non-project application.
-Noise details will be addressed as part of a project under both SEPA and CUP review.
+Noise

-- 1. What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? - 2.
+- What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+Does not apply.
+The proposal is a nonproject action. - 2.
 What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
-Indicate what hours noise would come from the site)? - 3.
-Proposed measures to reduce or control noise impacts, if any. - 8.
-Land and Shoreline Use This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review. - a.
+Indicate what hours noise would come from the site)?

+3. Proposed measures to reduce or control noise impacts, if any.

+8. Land and Shoreline Use

+a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
-If so, describe. - b.
+If so, describe.
+Does not apply.
+The proposal is a nonproject action.

+- b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses because of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?

-1. Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+Does not apply.
+The proposal is a nonproject action. - 1.
+Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
 If so, how?
+Does not apply.
+The proposal is a nonproject action. - c.
+Describe any structures on the site.